binkley/homebrewery-files/warpipes.md

 {{note
 ##### Choose Your Pipes

-This dumpy bag with tubes sticking out is never the same.
-You may change pipes as needed for different tones, tunes, pitches and effects, and the instrument grows with you in power.
-When equipped, standard musical pipes are attached and may include additional sets of pipes.
+This dumpy bag with gangly tubes is never the same.
+You may change pipes as needed for different tones, tunes, pitches and effects, and the instrument grows with you.
+Standard musical pipes are always available.
+Some run at the jarring sound, others march prouder into battle.
 }}

 To use effects of the Warpipes, you must use your _Action_ and proficiency in [bagpipes](https://www.dndbeyond.com/equipment/463-bagpipes) to play the instrument.
 You can also play them as simple bagpipes: